 There are three different types of patches.
 This categorization is done based on their shipping or delivering formats -

-- Hot-fixes patches: These are usually codes or small programs that are used for fixing bugs in any application or system.
+- Hot-fixes patches: These are usually codes or small programs used to fix bugs in any application or system.
 Hence these are also termed as security fixes, or QFE (Quick Fix Engineering) fixes.

-- Roll-ups patches: This is a collection of several hot-fixes and multi-purpose fixes that are merge up in a single update file.
+- Roll-ups patches: This is a collection of several hot-fixes and multi-purpose fixes merged in a single update file.

 - Service packs: It is primarily an update to a software version with many bug fixes.
 In these types of patches, new functionalities are introduced and incorporated within the system or application.